Guest post by Dalila Jusic-LaBerge, LMFT

 4. Stay active and keep yourself occupied

 If you have a chance, you may choose to take some time off work.
-To heal after a breakup faster, surround yourself with good, positive friends and family.
+To heal after a breakup faster, surround yourself with good, positive friends and family for emotional support.

 If you are taking time off work, don’t stay at home the entire time.
 Take a trip.
 Visit a good friend or relative.